Northern Marianas brace for slow recovery after typhoon

 Because he’s in a solid hotel, it wasn’t as scary as living through Hurricane Iniki in 1992, which left the Hawaiian island of Kauai badly damaged, he said.

-“The fact that we still have Internet access proves how solid their infrastructure is,” he said.
+“The fact that we still have internet access proves how solid their infrastructure is,” he said.
 “Hawaii and others should study the Marianas to understand how to design and build communication grids that can withstand a storm.”